Last updated on 6/23/06

 RAM [-]

 The amount of RAM or Memory in a computer is very important for speed.
 The more RAM the better.
-1GB (1 Gigabyte) of RAM is twice as much as 512MB of RAM.
-Never get anything lower then 512MB of RAM.
+Don't get anything lower than 6GB of RAM for a new home computer.
 RAM Table:

 Video Card (Graphics Card) [-]

 Laptops are not made for games.
 If you plan on doing alot of gaming you should get a desktop.
 Even the very best laptops will not be able to play all of the newest games.
-However, if you want to be able to play any good games and if you want to be able to do some nice graphics then you should get a good video card.
+However, if you want to be able to play any good games or do better video editing then you should get a good video card.
 Currently, good 3D graphics cards are made by ATI and NVIDIA.
-You should get a graphics card with at least 256MB of RAM on the card.
+You should get a graphics card with at least 2GB of RAM for gaming.
+If you are a serious gamer then you will have to upgrade the video card as new games come out.
+Go to http://www.videocardbenchmark.net/high_end_gpus.html it will have a list of high end video cards and their PassMark Benchmark value.
+Serious gamers probably don't want anything lower than a PassMark of 2000 at the time of this writing.
 Video Card Table:

 Hard Drive [-]